Contact Helen by email for more information, to make an appointment to view art,

 I have been experimenting with papers and discovered that I love the texture and look of watercolor on ginwashi rice paper.
 In most of my paintings, I use a batik process where I apply a resist to the paper (either molten wax or liquid rubber latex) over previously applied colors that I really like.
 That preserves that color from any further glazing.
 Whether on 300 lb watercolor paper, or rice paper, the result is a luminous, transparent painting.”

 Helen Brown is a former French language instructor turned artist.
-She teaches watercolor painting, assists renowned artists at Art in the Mountains workshops and, in addition to the Tumalo Art Co., she is a member of the High Desert Art League, and the Watercolor Society of Oregon.
+She teaches watercolor painting and, addition to the Tumalo Art Co., she is a member of the High Desert Art League, and the Watercolor Society of Oregon.